fluencelabs/examples/quickstart/1-browser-to-browser/README.md

 ![Connection confirmation to network](./assets/Connection-confirmation-to-network.png)

-Let's follow the instructions, open another browser tab, i.e. client peer, using `http://localhost:3000` , select any one of the relays and copying the ensuing peer id and relay peer id to the first client peer, i.e. the first browser tab, and click the `say hello` button:
+Let's follow the instructions, open another browser tab preferably in another browser, using `http://localhost:3000` , select any one of the relays and copying the ensuing peer id and relay peer id to the first client peer, i.e. the first browser tab, and click the `say hello` button:

 ![Peer-to-peer communication between two browser client peers](./assets/Peer-to-peer-communication-between-two-browser-client-peers.png)